 Delayed introduction of Swedish railway legislation

 From 31 October 2020, new rules apply for final vehicle authorisation according to EU Regulation (EU) 2018/545 (PAVA).
 Temporary authorisations for vehicles and authorisations of infrastructure are regulated by the Railways Act (2004: 519).
-Associated Swedish railway legislation according to the fourth railway package is delayed and is expected to enter into force in the middle of 2021.
+Associated Swedish railway legislation according to the fourth railway package is delayed and is expected to enter into force first of June 2022.

 The Swedish Transport Agency authorises subsystems for railways according to our Regulation TSFS 2010: 116 (Link to not legally binding translation of TSFS 2010:116).
 Normally, EU technical specifications for interoperability (TSIs) also apply for the authorisation, but not for infrastructure and vehicles which are authorised using the national process.
 The Swedish Transport Agency has published a guide for authorisation TS JV 2009: 002.